 What can I say about my first trip to Canada?
-I visited Alberta during fall, on an Instagram campaign run by the Canadian Tourism Commission.
-Of course I knew that Canada would be beautiful, but nothing prepared me for my first glimpse of the Rocky Mountains.
+I visited Alberta during fall, on an Instagram campaign run by Destination Canada.
+Of course, I knew that Canada would be beautiful, but nothing prepared me for my first glimpse of the Rocky Mountains.

 Rising majestically from the ground, the mountains gave me reason to pause and exhale.

 I had never seen anything more beautiful than the tree-lined road leading to the Rockies on our way out of Calgary.

 I insisted our guide, and fellow photographer, Jeff Bartlett, stop so we could spend half an hour shooting this first sight, even after Jeff repeatedly told me that the view would get better.

 But to this day, my first images remain my favourite and when I’m asked how I captured such stunning photos, my answer is that the scenery was so beautiful you could use any camera to get these amazing photographs.

 Canada simply is an incredibly beautiful country and I look forward to many more visits.